KrempelEv/krempelair/docs/Deployment.md

 manage-script-name=true
 ```

-## This is the and my Friend
+## This is the end my Friend
-restarting all affectet services and try if you cann access the web-ui
+restarting all affectet services and try if you can access the web-ui

 ```
 # systemctrl restart {nginx,uwsgi}